arturictus/wrappi/README.md

 ##### ::call

-returns `false` if unsuccesful and instance if succesful
+returns `false` if unsuccessful and instance if successful

 ```ruby
 if req = GithubCLI::User.call(username: 'arturictus')